lucas-cegatti/hn_aggregator/README.md

 * `HnAggregator.DataPoller` A GenServer that periodically polls the data (every 5 minutes) and saves it to the data source.
 It has a backoff implemented where after 5 attempts it will emit a telemetry event and halts de periodic poll.
 * `HnAggregator.Schema` A GenServer responsible to manage the data source and to save, select and update the given data.
 * `HnAggregator.Model` a struct to map the data saved into an elixir component
-* `HnAggregator.Public` public context used by the controller, this is to encapsulate logic that should be responsibibility of the controller and also to avoid the controller calling the Schema directly.
+* `HnAggregator.Public` public context used by the controller, this is to encapsulate logic that should be not be responsability of the controller and also to avoid the controller calling the Schema directly.

 ## Testing